Advantages and disadvantages of focus groups

 Don’t assume that your focus group represents a cross-section of the population.
 It’s always going to be difficult to assemble a true societal representation, so bear that in mind when assessing the output as any agreement might only represent a small portion of your target market.
 It is better to use the output of a focus group to feed into supplementary research, rather than relying on the discussion as the main source of your information.

 For sensitive topics, it can be hard to get honest insights

-Naturally, there will be different types of focus group discussions: general discussions about new products, services, initiatives; insights into customer service/engagement; and brand positioning.
+Naturally, there will be different types of focus group questions: general discussions about new products, services, initiatives; insights into customer service/engagement; and brand positioning.
 When discussing particularly sensitive topics, or products that may be of a sensitive nature, a group setting might not be suitable and a moderator may not be able to get any real useable information.
 In cases where you are dealing with topics of a delicate nature, you may get more honest insights from a confidential questionnaire or survey.

 Internal communications measurement expert Angela Sinickas has extensive experience of conducting focus groups for employee engagement all over the world.
 You can learn and benefit from her expertise here in our Employee Focus Groups – Top Tips & Traps.